devlooped/SponsorLink/docs/github.md

 ```
 <!-- {% endraw %} -->

+### Telemetry

+The `dotnet-sponsor` tool does not collect any telemetry by itself.
+Sponsor backend services may collect
+anonymous usage telemetry to improve your experience, however.
+Such telemetry is associated by default
+with an opaque and random identifier of the tool installation that is not linked to any personal information.

+Telemetry data helps the backend team understand how its APIs are used by the tool so they can be improved.
+To opt out of associating the backend API invocations with your tool installation, set the
+`SPONSOR_CLI_TELEMETRY_OPTOUT` environment variable to `1` or `true`.

 ### Sponsoring Checks

 SponsorLink-enabled libraries and tools can use the previously synchronized sponsor manifest to check the